Consensus

 -

-Slot: In TRON, every three seconds is regarded as one slot.
+Slot: In TRON, every 3 seconds is regarded as one slot.
 Under normal circumstances, each SR will produce a block within the corresponding slot time.
 Therefore, the average block interval of TRON is approximately three seconds.
 If an SR fails to produce a block for some reasons, the corresponding slot will be vacant and the next SR will produce a block in the following slot.
 During the maintenance period, block production will skip two slots.

 -